Leah Blatt Glasser

 Leah Blatt Glasser is an American literary critic and Mary Eleanor Wilkins Freeman scholar at Mount Holyoke College.
-She was Dean of First-Year Studies and is currently a Lecturer in English at Mount Holyoke College.
+She was Dean of First-Year Studies and is currently a lecturer in English at Mount Holyoke College.
 Her former student (the Pulitzer Prize-winning playwright, Suzan-Lori Parks) would later credit Glasser for her success.

 Background

-Glasser received her B.A. in 1972 and M.A. in 1973 from the State University of New York at Stony Brook and her Ph.D. from Brown University in 1982.
-She has taught at Mount Holyoke since year 1980 and is a contributing editor to the Heath Anthology of American Fiction.
+Glasser received her B.A. degree in 1972, her M.A. in 1973 from the State University of New York at Stony Brook, and her Ph.D. from Brown University in 1982.
+She has taught at Mount Holyoke College since year 1980 and is a contributing editor to the Heath Anthology of American Fiction.